browserify-rails/browserify-rails/README.md

 3. Require modules with `require()` (without separate `//= require` directives)
 4. Only build required modules
 5. Require *npm modules* in your Rails assets
+6. Require modules relative to asset paths (ie app/assets/javascript) with non-relative syntax (see below before using)
+7. Configure browserify options for each JavaScript file so you can mark modules with `--require`, `--external`, etc

 ## Getting Started